Knowledgebase Minecraft How to Create a Minecraft Network with V...

 Step 4: Configure Your Proxy

-Once your servers are running, you'll need to configure your proxy to recognize each server.
-Add each server's IP and port to your proxy's configuration file (config.yml for Velocity or config.yml for BungeeCord).
+1. Add each server's local IP and port to your proxy's configuration file (this is velocity.toml for Velocity, or config.yml for BungeeCord).

 Final Steps

 After configuration, restart your proxy server and test the connections.
-Players should now be able to join through your proxy's IP and seamlessly move between servers.
+Players should now be able to join through your proxy's IP and seamlessly move between servers!

 The Last Minecraft Hosting You Will Ever Need!